For Firearms Shipped into the USA from Foreign Countries

-Our fee for processing your import license is $100 plus $75.00 for each firearm, with a minimum fee of $250.00.
+Our fee for processing your import license is $50 plus $75.00 for each firearm, with a minimum fee of $200.00.
+Firearm parts are $50 per line item.
 This includes the cost of Laser Engraving the import marks upon arrival.
 This fee needs to be received before we can submit your application. $100 is refundable in case of rejection from the BATF.
 All other fees are not refundable for any other reason you may not receive your firearms.
-If we need to re-crate your shipment for shipping to the U.S. end-user, there may be an additional handling fee of $10.00 per gun.
-We accept cash, checks, Visa, MasterCard or American Express.
+If we need to re-crate your shipment for shipping to the U.S. end-user, there may be an additional costs.
+We accept cash, wire transfer, Visa, MasterCard or American Express.

 There are additional fees that we have little control over.
-They include all shipping costs from the foreign shipper to us, brokers fees, storage fees, insurance, duty, etc. Some of these costs need to be paid by the shipper at the time of shipment.
+They include all shipping costs from the foreign shipper to us, broker’s fees, storage fees, insurance, duty, etc. Some of these costs need to be paid by the shipper at the time of shipment.
 Please do not send them freight collect.
 When your shipment arrives in U.S. Customs, we must pay duty, customs broker fees and shipping to us.
-We will bill those actual costs to you (or charge a credit card, if you desire) along with the additional freight to get them from us to the U.S. FFL holder.
-The brokers fees are usually between $250 - $350.
+We will bill those actual costs to you (or charge a credit card, if you desire) along with the additional freight to get them from us to your U.S. FFL of choice.
+The broker’s fees are usually between $300-400.
 The duty is approximately 3% of the value of the shipment.
 The firearms will be shipped after these fees have been paid.
 You will be liable for these fees, even if there is an error made by our agents or customs personnel.

 Firearm Laser Engraving

 U.S. law dictates that we place our "Import Mark" on all modern firearms (those manufactured after 1898) we import.
-The required information is our name, city, state, country of manufacture, caliber, model and serial number if not already on the firearm.
+The required information is our name, city and state, country of manufacture, caliber, model and serial number if not already on the firearm.
 This will be done as discreetly and professionally as possible.
+See examples below.

 Once we have an approved import permit, Simpson Ltd or our bonded Customs Broker must present the original Import Permit and all other paperwork to US Customs to clear the shipment.
 The owner or shipper cannot clear or hand carry the items through U.S. Customs.
 This is a Federal liability for us, and we will be forced to report infractions.

 Thank you for letting us serve as your U.S. firearms importer.
-We will try our best to make this sometimes treacherous process as smooth as possible.
+We will try our best to make this sometimes difficult process as smooth as possible.